telerik/xaml-docs/controls/radcontextmenu/how-to/select-the-clicked-item-of-radtreeview.md

 {{region vb-radcontextmenu-how-to-select-the-clicked-item-of-radtreeview_7}}
-	Private Sub RadContextMenu_Opened(sender As Object, e As RoutedEventArgs) Dim item As RadTreeViewItem = Me.radContextMenu.GetClickedElement(Of RadTreeViewItem)() If item <> Nothing Then
+	Private Sub RadContextMenu_Opened(sender As Object, e As RoutedEventArgs) Dim item As RadTreeViewItem = Me.radContextMenu.GetClickedElement(Of RadTreeViewItem)() If item Is Nothing Then
 	        Me.radTreeView.SelectedItem = item
 	    End If
 	End Sub
 {{endregion}}